8 Things Your Daughter Needs to Hear You Say

 Show her the big picture.

 If she wonders why she needs to take math even though she wants to write children’s books someday, or she complains about gym class and says she’s not a “natural athlete,” talk about why math skills and fitness are important in life, no matter what career path she chooses.
-Sometimes kids can be a little myopic in their view of the world, but you can help encourage your daughter to see the bigger picture when you help her think outside her limited scope of vision.
+Sometimes kids can be a little myopic in their view of the world, but you can help encourage your children to see the bigger picture when you help them think outside their limited scope of vision.
 Sometimes the answer to “Why do I have to take this class?!” is simply, “In order to learn how to learn.
 Learning new things is something you’ll do for the rest of your life, and every single class you take can help you become a better learner.”

 Ask her to solve problems on her own.

 The problems she’s capable of handling independently, anyway.
 “Mom, my soccer jersey is dirty, and I have a game tomorrow!”
 Instead of rifling through her hamper yourself, maybe answer, “That seems like something you’ll need to take care of in the next 12 to 24 hours then.
 What’s your plan?”
 Or, let’s say she’s promised the neighbors she’ll babysit for them on Saturday, but now she wants to back out because she got invited to a birthday party.
 “Hmm.
 How do you think it would be best to handle that?”
 Problem-solving is an important and valuable skill for anyone, let alone a successful entrepreneur.